Latest deals from trusted retailers

 The bassinet can be folded away neatly too, quite simply by sliding the end supports down into the base of the cot, winning back some much-needed boot space in your car.

-How compact is the Bugaboo Fox2 when unfolded and folded?
+How compact is the Bugaboo Fox 2 when folded?

-In two pieces, it really doesn’t take up much room at all – in fact, it’s smaller than its competitors like the Uppababy Vista2 and Silver Cross Wave 2020 when folded, but still slightly bigger than the iCandy Peach.
-But ideally, you will want to remove the back wheels, as they add a lot of height to the folded frame.
+In two pieces, it really doesn’t take up much room at all – in fact, it’s smaller than its competitors like the Uppababy Vista V2 and Silver Cross Wave 2020 when folded.
+If you have a very small boot, you may want to remove the back wheels, as they add a lot of height to the folded frame.

 What is the hood like?

 The hood unfolds quietly although it can be a little jerky.
 Bugaboo is well known for its generous canopy and it doesn’t disappoint – it’s satisfyingly large and completely covered the carrycot and kept the sun off my daughter’s face and body when she was in the seat.
 It is longer than most in this buggy’s category and reached my eight-month-old’s ankles.

 What do you think of the size of Bugaboo Fox 2 basket?

 The basket is medium sized and easily accessed from the back, less so from the front unless your child is sleeping and lying more reclined.
 Another storage option is the slimline pocket around the carrycot – a fantastic new addition that’s great for keeping essentials handy.